 We see a lot of people dressed like they are heading to the beach, but they are shivering on the airplane for hours.

-While airlines used to hand out pillows and blankets for flights, that’s becoming more rare.
+While airlines used to hand out pillows and blankets for flights, that’s becoming rare.

 But, that also means it’s super bright.

-There have been times where my phone has died during the flight and I’ve left my charging cables at home.
+There have been times when my phone has died during the flight, and I’ve left my charging cables at home.